jasujm/bridge/README.md

 part of the ctest suite.

-In order to the use the card server with the bridge application, each peer must supply the cs-cntl and cs-peer options when starting the backend application.
+In order to the use the card server with the bridge application, each peer must supply the `cs-cntl` and `cs-peer` options when starting the backend application.
 The card server is started, giving the same endpoints as arguments.

-The control endpoint does needs to be visible only to the backend.
-The peer endpoints must be accessible to the peers.
+The `cs-cntl` endpoint is reserved for communication between the backend and it’s card served, and should not be visible to other peers.
+The `cs-peer` endpoints are reserved for communication _between_ card server instances, and must be accessible to other peers.

-    $ bridge --positions='["north"]'                                           \
+    peer@example.com$ bridge --positions='["north"]'                           \
     >     --connect='["tcp://peer1.example.com:5555",…]'                       \
     >     --cs-cntl=tcp://127.0.0.1:5560 --cs-peer=tcp://*:5565 tcp://*:5555 &
-    $ bridgecs tcp://127.0.0.1:5560 tcp://*:5565 &
+    peer@example.com$ bridgecs tcp://127.0.0.1:5560 tcp://*:5565 &
-    $ bridgegui tcp://localhost:5555
+    peer@example.com$ bridgegui tcp://localhost:5555

-One port is reserved for each peer.
-In the example above that means ports 5565–5567 assuming three peers.
+In the example above, the local TCP port 5560 is reserved for controlling the card server.
+Public TCP ports 5565–5567 (assuming three peers) are reserved for communicating with remote card server peers.

 ## Building documentation